Watch the Sitholes every Thursday at 17h30 on e.tv

-However, yesterday Singh said they had “absolutely” no idea why they were being dismissed.
+However, on Thursday Singh said they had “absolutely” no idea why they were being dismissed.

 “We have not even received a letter from her why we were being removed.
 On Friday we went to the Durban High Court, which reinstated our membership,” said Singh.

 eThekwini metro speaker, Logan Naidoo, confirmed that the council had received a court order preventing his office from replacing the three councillors from the council.